QUBO.jl: A Julia Ecosystem for Quadratic Unconstrained Binary Optimization: Tools for QUBO

 \subsection{Data Structures}

 A project like \texttt{QUBO.jl} spans multiple activities within what could be called the "application layer" of Quantum Optimization Systems.
-It plays the role of a user-friendly platform by exposing high-level methods while also internally operating closer to the bare metal, e.g., accounting for hardware specifics when needed.
-Considering the different model descriptions and solver architectures, \texttt{QUBOTools.jl} defines a blueprint to coordinate the integration of \texttt{QUBO.jl}'s components.
+It plays the role of a user-friendly platform by exposing high-level methods and also internally operating closer to the bare metal, e.g., accounting for hardware specifics when needed.
+Taking into account the different descriptions of the models and solver architectures, \texttt{QUBOTools.jl} defines a blueprint to coordinate the integration of \texttt{QUBO.jl}'s components.

-Harnessing Julia's powerful type system, a manifold of generic methods is delineated over a few conceptual data structures.
-This abstract interface puts the overall design of the ecosystem into perspective, focusing on a functional configuration rather than a static set of tools.
-With that said, \texttt{QUBOTools.jl} delivers a protocol for working with models, solvers, and solutions.
+Harnessing \texttt{Julia}'s powerful type system, a manifold of generic methods is delineated over a few conceptual data structures.
+This abstract interface puts the ecosystem's overall design into perspective, focusing on a functional configuration rather than a static set of tools.
+With that said, \texttt{QUBOTools.jl} delivers a protocol to work with models, solvers, and solutions.

 Moreover, each envisioned data structure has a self-contained, ready-to-use reference implementation.
 The main goal of this approach is to offer the building blocks for other applications, including \texttt{QUBO.jl} itself.
 By exploiting both abstract and concrete functionalities, one might be able to specialize portions of software behavior, either by extending the proposed interface or by the composition of its main artifacts.